Nisha-Lohana/German-News-Classifier/README.md

 - Integration of deep learning models such as LSTM or BERT
 - Real-time news classification
 - Improved UI/UX dashboard
 - Deployment on cloud platforms

+## Note:
+Due to GitHub's file size limit, trained model (.pkl) files are not included in this repository.